bazel-ios/rules_ios/README.md

 ### rules_apple: What's up with rules_ios_1.0

-For `rules_apple` we attempt to achieve mutli versions and smoothing over maintainer velocity issues on a patched tag.
+For `rules_apple` we attempt to achieve multi versions and smoothing over maintainer velocity issues on a patched tag.
 For instance we may back-ported some features to our tag like [framework_import_support](https://github.com/bazel-ios/rules_apple/commit/78476e542160be2c32d467ef856ccc2e9152f187)

 ### Maintainer concerns and rules_apple compatability

 We may shim APIs, back port patches from `rules_apple` to add features and smooth over integration.
-The unstable tag `rules_ios_1.0`.
-If you're just bumping `rules_apple` for Bazel 6.0 you don't need to worry about the LTS support if it passes CI.
-The burden to be an outlier should fall on the outliers here.
+The unstable tag `rules_ios_1.0` has it all.
+If you're just bumping `rules_apple` for Bazel 6.0 you shouldn't need to worry about the LTS support if it passes CI.
+The burden to be an outlier should fall on the outliers here - if you've got an issue we can look into it together.